 “Yes,” Ebbi nodded.
 “He drew too deeply on the Abyss, and The Change came over him.
 When I looked into his eyes, I saw nothing but madness staring back at me.
 With a flick of his sword, he sent a sea of flames crashing against us.
 He was laughing and singing while he did it.”
 Ebbi’s voice turned soft and high pitched as he sang, “Burn!
 Burn!
 Burn!”
 He caressed the burnt side of his face.

 Carl leaned forward.
 “How did you kill him?”

 “I didn’t,” Ebbi responded.
 “It was the girl.
 Dara.
-There I was, writhing in pain while he loomed above me giggling like a girl in her teens.
+There I was, writhing in pain while the Baron loomed above me giggling like a girl in her teens.
 ‘The flame sees through you,’ he said.
 ‘It cleanses you of the dark root without a name.
 Do you understand?’
 She crept up right behind him and smashed his head in with a rock.
 She didn’t stop until his skull had caved in and his brains had spilled out onto the dirt.”

 After a momentary pause, Patrick made a deep, graceful bow and smiled.
-“But we have no drinks, my prince.”
+“But we have no drinks, my Prince.”
 His smile suddenly made him uncomfortably aware of how easy it was for him to pretend to be other than he was.

-“So that’s the problem,” Erik joked.
-“No drinks?”
+“So that’s the problem,” Erik joked, “no drinks?”